Leo Binz: Archbishop of Saint Paul and Minneapolis-Saint Paul

-On December 16, 1961 Pope John XXIII named Binz the seventh bishop and fifth archbishop of Saint Paul.
-He was installed on April 28, 1962.
+On December 16, 1961 Pope John XXIII named Binz as the fifth archbishop of Saint Paul.
+He was installed in St. Paul, Minnesota, on April 28, 1962.

-From 1962 to 1965 Binz attended all four sessions of the Second Vatican Council, and faithfully implemented the reforms promulgated by the council in the archdiocese.
+From 1962 to 1965 Binz attended all four sessions of the Second Vatican Council in Rome, and faithfully implemented the reforms promulgated by the council in the archdiocese.
 He was known for his pastoral approach to leadership.
-He promoted active lay participation and Christian renewal in the Church through fraternal societies.
-He strengthened Catholic Charities, and he continued the annual May Day rosary processions.
+He promoted active lay participation and Christian renewal in the archdiocese through fraternal societies.
+He strengthened the local chapter or Catholic Charities, and he continued the annual May Day rosary processions.

 Binz was named to the Pontifical Commission on Birth Control and was one of only seven members of the 72 member commission to vote that artificial birth control was intrinsically evil.

-On July 11, 1966, the Holy See altered the name of the archdiocese to reflect the equal stature of the Twin Cities by naming the Basilica of Saint Mary in Minneapolis as co-cathedral of the archdiocese and adding Minneapolis to the title of the archdiocese.
-Subsequently, Binz was the first archbishop to hold the title of Archbishop of Saint Paul and Minneapolis.
+On July 11, 1966, Pope Paul VI renamed the Archdiocese of Saint Paul to the Archdiocese of Minneapolis-Saint Paul to reflect the equal stature of the two cities.
+The pope designated the Basilica of Saint Mary in Minneapolis as co-cathedral of the archdiocese.
+Binz became the first archbishop of Saint Paul and Minneapolis.

 As his health began to decline, Binz requested and received a coadjutor.
-Pope Paul VI named the Coadjutor Bishop of Wichita Leo Christopher Byrne coadjutor archbishop on July 31, 1967.
-Binz allowed Archbishop Byrne to take greater control of the administration of the archdiocese.
+Paul VI named Bishop Leo Christopher Byrne as coadjutor archbishop of Minneapolis-Saint Paul on July 31, 1967.
+Binz allowed Byrne to take greater control of the administration of the archdiocese.
 Byrne, however, died on October 21, 1974.

+Retirement and death

-Pope Paul VI accepted Archbishop Binz's resignation on May 25, 1975.
+Paul VI accepted Binz's resignation as archbishop of Minneapolis-Saint Paul on May 25, 1975.
 He died four years later on October 9, 1979, in Maywood, Illinois.
-Archbishop Binz was buried with other archbishops of the archdiocese at Resurrection Cemetery in Mendota Heights, Minnesota.
+Binz was buried with other archbishops of the archdiocese at Resurrection Cemetery in Mendota Heights, Minnesota.

+The following places were named after Binz: